 The second Lead gained 10 points in the first week, but then nothing for seven weeks.
 However, over the last two weeks, the person acquired 45 points each week.

-Many salespeople will opt for the second Lead.
+However, like you, most salespeople will opt for the second Lead.
 That’s because this prospect shows a sudden sense of urgency.
 It’s more likely the person has a compelling need to solve a problem right now.
-That makes them the hotter prospect.

 However, to get this insight, you need to track lead score velocity.
 In other words, you need to measure the change in lead score over time.
 Unfortunately, that’s not something that marketing tools such as Pardot or Marketo do naturally.